Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 4. NO. 47 COMMERCIAL STREET: Approximately 14,100 square feet of land with two-story frame cottage, having seven rooms, bath, toilet, heater.
 (Purchased by George E. Merrow for $975)

 5. NO. 20 COMMERCIAL STREET: Approximately 19,000 square feet of land with one and one-half story frame cottage having seven rooms, shed and barn.
-(Purchased by J. Howard Haley for $500)
+(Purchased by J. Howard Haley for $500) Former James Leadbetter Homestead purchased in 1870s by Archibald Linn.

 6. TRACT OF LAND: (Commercial Street) Approximately 3.7 acres of land.
 With framed 4 car garage.
-(Purchased by Frank Withee for $100) Purchased by Carl Randlett in 1933.
+(Purchased by Frank Withee for $100) Purchased by Carl Randlett in January of 1933.
 Originally part of Greenville J. Shaw’s Maple Lane Farm.

 7. NO. 19 COMMERCIAL STREET: Approximately 3,100 square feet of land with two-story frame cottage having five rooms with shed attached.
 (Purchased by William Brawn for $200)